factories act 1948

 • Private Industries

 Globalization helped industries grow.
-This increased industry number further raised the need for the safety of workers.
-It proved the significance of the Indian Factories Act.
+This increased industry number further raised the need for worker safety.
+It proved the significance of the Indian Factories Act 1948.
 The act also reduced the number of accidents and exploitation occurring in factories.

-They modified the definition and provisions of the Factories Act 1948 multiple times.
-It kept the law relevant despite the times that were changing.
-Even now, this act is a crucial law.
+They modified the definition and provisions of the Factories Act 1948 multiple times, keeping the law relevant despite changing times.
+Even now, this act is crucial.

-The Factories Act, of 1948, clearly defines what constitutes a “factory” under its regulations.
+The Factories Act 1948 defines what constitutes a “factory” under its regulations.
 Here’s a breakdown:

 A place qualifies as a factory if it meets EITHER of these conditions: